Geeksltd/Olive/docs/Security/Encryption and Decryption.md

 ﻿# Olive Encryption and Decryption

-Some applications required to save data in encrypted form for security reasons.
-Olive also facilitates with the encyrption and decryption of data.
+Some applications required to save data in the encrypted format for security reasons.
+Olive also facilitates the encryption and decryption of data.

 ## Implementation